vonglasow/atoum-documentation/source/en/start_with_atoum.rst

 Update
 -----------

-The update of the archive is very simple.
+The process to update the archive is very simple.
 Just run the following command:

 .. code-block:: shell

    $ php -d phar.readonly=0 mageekguy.atoum.phar --update

 .. note::
-   The update of atoum requires the modification of the PHAR archive.
-However, by default, the configuration of PHP desn't allow it.
+   Update process modify the PHAR archive.
+But the default PHP configuration doesn't allow it.
 This is why it is mandatory to use the directive ``-d phar.readonly=0``.

-If a newer version exists then it will be downloaded automatically and installed in the archive:
+If a newer version is available then it will be downloaded automatically and installed in the archive:

 .. code-block:: shell